We should all be so lucky to have the brand loyalty that Coca-Cola, Apple, Nike, Harley-Davidson, and Jack Daniels enjoy.

 But those iconic brands weren’t great immediately – they had to build relationships with their customers and establish themselves as trusted, reliable brands.

 The bad news?
 There’s no magic formula for building a world-class brand.
 The good news is there are proven steps you can take to help get your company’s brand on the path from good to great.
 Here are a few key takeaways to consider when building trust in your brand.

 Third, connect with your customers.
 Just like the three magic real estate words “location, location, location,” the three magic words for customer loyalty are “communicate, communicate, communicate.”
-Make sure you’re truly accessible – don’t set up a chat function on your website that operates on a sporadic basis, or doesn’t have enough back-end support.
+Make sure you’re truly accessible – don’t set up a chat function on your website that operates on a sporadic basis or doesn’t have enough back-end support.
 Be specific in your customer support answers – don’t rely on rote answers to simple questions.
 Take the time to actually understand your customers’ problems.
 Be available on social media, and be timely in those responses.
 If you have a particularly good example of how you helped a customer, use that as content.
 Collect testimonials from real people whenever possible, and use those to generate future loyal customers.
-Real reviews by real people are critical when establishing trust in your brand.
+Genuine reviews by real people are critical when establishing trust in your brand.

 Be Something They Want To Believe In

 Fourth, make customers believe in your value for long-term loyalty.
 Do a good job of being consistent in your message and quality, being honest about what you’re offering, and communicating with your customers.
 You will make believers out of even the most skeptical client.
 Once you establish this trust in your brand, you’ll have the freedom and insight to develop future products and services that resonate with your customers.
 If you can establish yourself as the go-to company in your particular niche, then you’ll be on your way to being the next Coca-Cola in no time.
 (Just think carefully before you introduce the new Coke.)

 If you need some help crafting your brand story to build loyalty among your customer base, just reach out any time.
 We’re here to help.